patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 ### **Input Features**

-We ran experiments with 2 different sets of input features.
+We ran experiments with 2 different sets of input features:
 - Including the 150 landmark position coordinates
   - 339 input features for each frame
 - Excluding the 150 landmark position coordinates